psa/hn.otoh.org/content/visa/index.md

   * Quick tests will be accepted
 * Fill in https://prechequeo.inm.gob.hn with details of testing before your flight
+* Some travelers are reporting that printouts are smoothing the way, so if you can easily print out your prechequeo and test results it is advised to do so.
-* Domestic travelers are requested to get tested before traveling
+* Domestic travelers are requested, but not required, to get tested before traveling

 Residency
 ---------